Computational-Plant-Science/plantit/README.md

 In production configuration:

 - Django runs behind Gunicorn (both in the same container) which runs behind NGINX (in a separate container)
+- Postgres stores data in a persistent volume
 - NGINX serves static assets and acts as a reverse proxy

 To configure PlantIT for deployment, first clone the repo, then run `./scripts/deploy.sh <host IP or FQDN> <admin email address>` from the root directory.
 This script is idempotent and may safely be triggered to run by e.g., a CI/CD server.
 This will: